arjeeta31-dotcom/Autonomous-Multi-Agent-Document-Auditor-Compliance-Pipeline/README.md

 # Cloud Infrastructure Deployment (Hugging Face Spaces)

-This project is configured out-of-the-box to run directly on secure container infrastructure tiers:
+This project is configured out of the box to run directly on secure container infrastructure tiers:

 Initialize a new Space on the Hugging Face hub selecting Streamlit as the baseline application SDK.